microsoft/debug-adapter-protocol/specification.md

 The request restarts execution of the specified stackframe.

-The debug adapter first sends the response and then a 'stopped' event (with reason 'restart') after the restart has completed.
+The debug adapter first sends the response and then a `stopped` event (with reason `restart`) after the restart has completed.

-Clients should only call this request if the capability 'supportsRestartFrame' is true.
+Clients should only call this request if the corresponding capability `supportsRestartFrame` is true.

 ```typescript
 interface RestartFrameRequest extends Request {